code4game/glTFForUE4/README.md

 | 4.15 | 1.2.2 Win/Mac | [![Download from itch.io](https://img.shields.io/badge/download-itch%2Eio-blue.svg?style=flat)](https://c4gio.itch.io/gltf-for-ue4) |

 > Now, I just maintenance the latest three versions of Unreal Engine.
-> It should available for UE4.10~23, you can compile the source code.
+> It should available for UE4.10~23, you can compile it by yourself.
 >
 > If you get the message `batch response: This repository is over its data quota.
 Account responsible for LFS bandwidth should purchase more data packs to restore access.`
 > when you clone or pull from [github](https://github.com/code4game/glTFForUE4),